 Read the powerful true story of how my life was changed forever in my award winning book, Break Every Chain: A Police Officer’s Battle with Alcoholism, Depression, and Devastating Loss, and the True Story of How God Changed His Life Forever.
 Available at Amazon.com, BarnesandNoble.com, Books-A-Million, Walmart, Ebay, and iTunes.
 For more information, visit https://JonathanHickory.com

-Jonathan Hickory is a Master Police Officer with the Albemarle County Police in Charlottesville, Virginia.
+Jonathan Hickory is a Master Police Officer in Charlottesville, Virginia.
 With over 15 years of police experience, Jonathan has mentored and instructed other officers in police driving methods and as a Field Training Officer.
 Jonathan spent seven years investigating the reconstruction of fatal vehicle crash sites and three years as a motorcycle officer.
 Jonathan proudly serves as a member of the Police Department’s Peer Support Team providing Critical Incident Stress Management support to fellow officers.
 He also leads a Life Safety team with The Point Church in Charlottesville and the local chapter of the Fellowship of Christian Peace Officers.
 Jonathan has been married to his wife Stacy for over 14 years and has two children.